r4victor/tenthousandmeters/content/blog/python_bts_12.md

 >>>
 ```

-When you call a generator function, Python doesn't run the function's code as it does for ordinary functions but returns a **generator**:
+When we call a generator function, Python doesn't run the function's code as it does for ordinary functions but returns a **generator object**, or simply a **generator**:

 ```pycon
 >>> g = gen()